maoosi/LoggIO/README.md

 // import library
 import LoggIO from './path-to-loggio'

-// instanciate using Apache Combined Log format const loggIO = new LoggIO({ format: 'APACHE_COMBINED' })
+// instantiate using Apache Combined Log format const loggIO = new LoggIO({ format: 'APACHE_COMBINED' })

 // parse new logs from .log file